This guide has everything you need to know about handheld massagers, including the best handheld massager models but...

 If don't need or want everything the CM7 delivers, or you just prefer choices, you cannot go wrong with the Percussion Pro Handheld Massager with Heat by Homedics.

-This machine is about medium-high on the scale of intensity, so it's kind of hits the sweet spot when it comes to home massagers.
-Its well designed ergonomic handle makes it extremely easy to hold and use.
+This percussion action massager with Heat is one of the best handheld massagers and about medium-high on the scale of intensity, so it kind of hits the sweet spot when it comes to home massagers.
+Its well-designed ergonomic handle makes it extremely easy to hold and use.

 The massage is delivered via two pivoting heads, and there are two additional customized sets included, so you can choose from a heated, gentle, or firm massage.